shamil/graphout/README.md

     // ouput module name, Graphaut will use "require" to load the module "output": "./logoutput",

+    // filter can be used to process only matched queries (using regular expression)
+    // default: all queries are processed by the outputs.
+    "filter": ".*",

     // the calculation method of the values received from Graphite
     // available methods: "avg", "min", "max"
     // default: "avg"